 Knight-Hennessy Scholars announces new scholars in its 2022 cohort

 STANFORD, Calif., May 6, 2022/ -- Knight-Hennessy Scholars at Stanford University announced its 2022 cohort of 70 new scholars, with students from 27 countries, who will pursue degrees in 35 graduate degree programs across all seven of Stanford’s graduate schools.
-Profiles of the 2022 Knight-Hennessy scholars are available here and a summary of the cohort is available here.
-The 2022 cohort includes first time scholars from Belgium, Jamaica, Japan, Libya, North Macedonia, Peru, Saudi Arabia, Serbia, South Africa, Tanzania, and Vietnam.
+The 2022 cohort includes first-time scholars from Belgium, Jamaica, Japan, Libya, North Macedonia, Peru, Saudi Arabia, Serbia, South Africa, Tanzania, and Vietnam.

 Knight-Hennessy Scholars cultivates and supports a multidisciplinary and multicultural community of graduate students from across Stanford University and delivers engaging experiences that prepare graduates to be visionary, courageous, and collaborative leaders who address complex challenges facing the world.
 Knight-Hennessy scholars participate in the King Global Leadership Program and receive up to three years of financial support to pursue a graduate degree program in any of Stanford’s seven graduate schools.

 “While we face many challenges–including the pandemic, racial justice, climate change, and ongoing conflicts–the accomplishments, dedication, and promise of these new scholars gives me hope for a better future.” said John L. Hennessy, president emeritus and the Shriram Family Director of Knight-Hennessy Scholars.